 7. High Water Demand

-Another common reason for low water pressure is high water demand, particularly when multiple water-using appliances and fixtures are in use simultaneously.
-For example, running the dishwasher and washing machine while taking a shower can lead to noticeable drops in pressure.
 To fix this, try staggering your water usage by scheduling appliances and activities at different times.
 Additionally, installing a pressure-boosting pump can help maintain adequate pressure levels, even during peak usage periods.
 This simple adjustment can significantly increase water pressure in your house and improve your overall experience.

 Low Water Pressure Issues Dampening Your Day?
 Call Saffer Plumbing!

 While regular maintenance and timely intervention can prevent many common issues, persistent or complex problems may require professional help.
-If you’re having trouble fixing low water pressure problems, call the experts at Saffer Plumbing, Heating & Electrical.
+If you’re having trouble fixing low water pressure problems, call the experts at Saffer Plumbing in Baltimore, MD.
 We will begin the professional plumbing repair with a comprehensive assessment of your system so we can implement lasting solutions that keep water pressure levels at optimal points.
-Contact us today to request an appointment!